vejmartin/vcpkg/docs/maintainers/vcpkg_acquire_depot_tools.md

 ## Parameters
 ### OUT_ROOT_PATH
-An out-variable that will be set to the path to depot_tools.
+An out-variable that will be set to the path to `depot_tools`.

 ### TOOLS
-A list of tools to acquire in depot_tools.
+A list of tools to acquire in `depot_tools`.
-Available tools: GCLIENT, GN
+Available tools: `GCLIENT`, `GN`

-### ADD_TO_PATH
-Add the depot_tools root to the PATH environment variable.

 ## Notes:
-`OUT_ROOT_PATH` must be specified.
+The path to `depot_tools` will be prepended to the PATH environment variable.